herdstat/herdstat-action/README.md

 ```

 Note that we provide a PAT to the action by means of the `GITHUB_TOKEN` environment variable to avoid rate limiting
 issues for unauthenticated API calls.
+The required scopes for the PAT are `public_repo` and `read:org`.

 You can see that workflow in action in the [herdstat/.github](https://github.com/herdstat/.github) repository.
 The graph
 is included in the [herdstat organization profile](https://github.com/herdstat).